 Making plans to visit the Grand Canyon anytime soon, but you’re not sure if you can bring your Delta 10 THC?
-Is Delta 10 THC legal in Arizona?
+Is Delta 10 legal in Arizona?
 Being caught with THC in Arizona could get you into huge trouble.
-The legal status of this brand new cannabinoid is complicated so read on to find out what your possibilities are before you pack your hemp products.
+The legal status of this brand-new cannabinoid is complicated so read on to find out your possibilities before you pack your hemp products.

-- Delta 10 THC is currently not legal in Arizona; the same goes for Delta 8 THC
+- Delta 10 THC is currently restricted in Arizona; the same goes for Delta 8 THC

 - As an exception, you can still purchase hemp products containing a maximum of 0.30% Delta 9 THC total dry weight.

 - Delta 10 THC has different psychoactive effects than Delta 9 THC.